core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that endpoints configured as silent servers are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.01 (Unauthorized) response to the client.
 Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with sender sequence numbers of clients.

-Since requests including the Echo Option are sent over unicast, a server can be a victim of the attack discussed in {{ssec-unicast-requests}}, when such requests are protected with the signature mode of Group OSCORE, as described in {{ssec-protect-request}}.
+Since requests including the Echo Option are sent over unicast, a server can be a victim of the attack discussed in {{ssec-unicast-requests}}, when such requests are protected with the group mode of Group OSCORE, as described in {{ssec-protect-request}}.

 Instead, protecting requests with the Echo Option by using the pairwise mode of Group OSCORE as described in {{sec-pairwise-protection-req}} prevents the attack in {{ssec-unicast-requests}}.
 In fact, only the exact server involved in the Echo exchange is able to derive the correct pairwise key used by the client to protect the request including the Echo Option.